COPYBEAST | Luis Lozano

 Nike c/o Off-White™️ - “BACK IN STOCK”

-This is a flag — designed to stop one specific type of reader cold.
-The subject line doesn’t say Back in Stock.
-It just says the name.
+This is a flag, not a headline.
+The subject line doesn’t describe the product; it just says the name.
 If you know Off-White, you stop.
 If you don’t, you scroll past.
-That’s intentional.
-Nike isn’t trying to convert everyone — they’re trying to convert the right person fast.
+Nike isn’t trying to convert everyone.
+They’re trying to convert the right person fast.

 RIP: Virgil Abloh.